 Comparison between a micromoon and a supermoon.
 Supermoons appear to be 14% larger and 30% brighter than a micromoon.
 Credit: Marcoaliaslama

 Our tides are caused by the gravitational pull of the Moon and the Sun and the Earth’s rotation.
 High tides are highest and low tides are lowest when it is a full moon or a new moon because of the gravitational pull of our natural satellite and star add up.
 These tides are called spring tides, as the tides spring out and spring back, they do not have anything to do with the spring season.
 At perigee, the Moon’s gravitational pull will be slightly stronger than usual and so the difference between high and low tides would be larger – but only by about 5cm!
 Similarly, when the Moon is at apogee, the difference between high and low tides will only be about 5cm smaller than usual.

 The biggest tides occur when the Sun, Moon and Earth align because the gravitational pull of the Sun and Moon combine.
 Neap tides are smaller and occur when the Sun and Moon are perpendicular to each other.
 Credit: NASA/Luc Viator/HalloweenNight/Affelia Wibisono

-How long does it take to travel to the Moon?
+How long does it take to get to the Moon from the Earth?

 8 hours and 35 minutes